 Starting this recipe stovetop and finishing in the oven, this is easily a one pot side dish using my smaller Le Creuset Dutch Oven.
-I’ve included an Amazon link for the Dutch oven, as an Amazon Associate I earn from qualifying purchases.

 - Step 1: Even though Prosciutto is air dried cured ham, ready to eat, we’re still going to chop it up and get it nice and hot in our Dutch Oven.
 Start by adding butter to the Dutch oven that’s been heated over medium high heat.
 When the butter starts to bubble, add the garlic and cook until fragrant.
 About 1 minute.
 Add the prosciutto and get it nice and hot.
 Stirring for about 2 minutes.